bhall2001/revigniter-restserver/README.md

 (default format if none specified is JSON)

-The recommend approach is using the HTTP Accept header:
+You can also set the format using the HTTP Headers.
+This is the recommend approach:

 ```
 $ curl -H "Accept: application/json" http://example.com
 ```
-Any responses you make from the function (see responses for more on this) are returned in the designated format.
+Any responses you make from the request are returned in the designated format.

 ## Responses

 restResponse returns data in the User's requested format.
-The response data must be in the form of a Livecode Array.
-Returning the requested format is easy:
+The restResponse parameter data must be in the form of a Livecode Array.
+Returning the requested data is easy:

 ```
 restResponse tDataA